MVT

 Compound vs. Isolation Exercises

-From competing across multiple team sports through high school and college, sport has shaped a great deal about how I think, move, and show up in the world.
-Today, my arena is functional fitness and competitive CrossFit — and I've earned my place in it, ranking in the top 1% worldwide in the CrossFit Open for my age group multiple times and placing highly across a number of well-regarded global competitions.
+Sport has shaped a great deal about how I think, move, and show up in the world.
+Today, my arena is functional fitness and competitive CrossFit, and I've earned my place in it, ranking in the top 1% worldwide in the CrossFit Open for my age group multiple times and placing highly across a number of well-regarded global competitions.

-But the experience that has shaped my coaching most wasn't a podium finish — it was a serious shoulder injury requiring surgery to repair a torn rotator cuff, labrum, and bicep, followed by the long, humbling road of recovery and rehabilitation.
-Going through that process gave me a deep, firsthand understanding of what it takes to rebuild the body correctly, the importance of patience and progressive training, and what it truly means to come back stronger.
+But the experience that has shaped my coaching most wasn't a podium finish.
+It was a serious shoulder injury requiring surgery to repair a torn rotator cuff, labrum, and bicep, followed by the long, humbling road of recovery and rehabilitation.
+Getting through that process took as much discipline and determination as any competition I've entered, and coming out the other side gave me a deep, firsthand understanding of what it actually takes to rebuild the body correctly, and what it means to come back better than ever.

-I am excited to coach teenage male athletes because I genuinely love this age group.
-At 15–17, young men are at one of the most exciting windows of athletic development in their lives — motivated, competitive, and capable of making real progress when guided well.
+I am excited to coach teenage athletes because I genuinely love this age group.
+15–18 is one of the most exciting windows of athletic development in their lives, motivated, competitive, and capable of making real progress when guided well.

 What most young athletes are missing is a coach who meets them where they are, builds their confidence through proper movement, and gives them a framework that serves them for decades, not just a season.

-Whether your son is chasing his first pull-up or his first podium, I want to help him get there — safely, progressively, and with the kind of coaching that sticks with him long after our sessions end.
+Whether your teenager is chasing their first pull-up or their first podium, I want to help them get there, safely, progressively, and with the kind of coaching that sticks with them long after our sessions end.